What is Riverfront?

 We’ve been doing this successfully for a long time

 Caring for adults with disabilities has been our mission since 1977.
 Since that time, we’ve grown to serve people across Wisconsin and Minnesota.
-In 2012, we served more than 1,400 people from our seven offices.
+In 2012, we served more than 1,400 people from our eight offices.

 The small print….